Provable Coordination for LLM Agents via Message Sequence Charts: From Global to Distributed Programs

 Intuitively, the lemma addresses the key difficulty of asynchronous sequential composition: in an execution of $P_1;P_2$, different lifelines may cross the $P_1/P_2$-boundary at different times, leaving some still inside $P_1$ while others have already begun $P_2$.
 The lemma guarantees that $P_1$ can always be completed consistently with whatever $P_2$-work has started.
 This is the situation illustrated by \texttt{reviewed\_execution}.

 Three auxiliary consequences of \(\mathsf{ZipPost}_P(U,\bar U,V)\) will be used below.
 First, the prefix tuple \(U\) is itself an MSC.
 Second, if each component \(u_X\) is already a complete local trace of \(\proj{X}{P}\), then \(U\) is in fact a complete MSC.
 Third, \(V\) is an MSC: conditions~2 and~4 together with Lemma~\ref{lem:strip-complete-prefix} give this directly, so it need not be imposed separately in the definition.
-The first two facts are stated formally in Appendix~\ref{app:proofs} as Lemma~\ref{lem:U-is-MSC}, Lemma~\ref{lem:complete-locals-complete-msc}, and Corollary~\ref{cor:U-complete}.